-This is hands-down one of the best strawberry pie recipes around.
-It’s a delicious way to use ripe, in-season summer strawberries, it’s made completely from scratch (unless of course, you want to take the easy way out when it comes to the graham cracker crust).
+This is hands-down one of the most scrumptious strawberry recipes around.
+It’s my favorite way to use ripe, in-season summer strawberries.
+It’s made completely from scratch (unless of course, you want to take the easy way out when it comes to the graham cracker crust) yet is quite easy to do!

 It has the most vibrant strawberry flavor that comes 100% from fresh strawberries.
 No Jell-O flavoring here, friends!
 It’s also a no-bake pie, making it even sweeter on those hot summer days.